vichxvid/recon-homosapiens/README.md

-reconzin ae pra galera
+'''
-by: homosapiens
+recon by: homosapiens
+'''